 - You can find several offers for volcano tours and choose the best;

-- There is a train station, so you can continue your adventures by travelling to Yogyakarta or some other city of Java.
+- There is a train station, so you can continue your adventures by traveling to Yogyakarta or some other city of Java.

-I stayed in Kertanegara Guest House and have the best memories about it.
+I stayed in Kertanegara Guest House and have the best memories of it.
 If you ask in reception, the hotel staff can arrange a volcano tour too.

-So we booked a volcano tour in the reception for several hundred thousand rupiah and went to sleep.
+So we booked a volcano tour in the reception for several hundred thousand rupiahs and went to sleep.
 A very short sleep.
-Sunrise watching means, that you have to be at the watching place long before the sunrise, if you want to get the best viewing spot.
+Sunrise watching means, that you have to be at the watching place long before the sunrise if you want to get the best viewing spot.
 We departed from the guest house at 1 am, and the sunrise was at 5.17 am.

-This was also occasion to take out the warmest clothing possible, as the adventure was chilling:
+This was also the occasion to take out the warmest clothing possible, as the adventure was chilling:

 - Jeeps were driving with opened windows for ventilation;

 Locals have made a business out of every tourist need.
-At the spot ow sunrise waiting one can get not only a fried corn and fried bananas, but also it is possible to rent-a-jacket for several hours.
+At the spot of sunrise waiting one can get not only fried corn and fried bananas, but also it is possible to rent a jacket for several hours.

 This was the first time, when I got to try out night lapse function on my GoPro.
 I guess there is a lot of space for improvements, as the 3-way didn’t want to stay in place and images were quite blurry during the darker time.
 Well, need more practice or try the new GoPro Hero5.

 Our group was transported by jeeps like these.
-Seemed quite old and characteristic to Indonesia.
+It seemed quite old and characteristic to Indonesia.
 They have probably been driving tourists around before I was even born.

 Our next stop was also a volcano, but now close up – we had a chance to climb up and look into a crater.
-For half of the way tourists can hire small horses as transportation.
+For half of the way, tourists can hire small horses for transportation.
 The people leading the horses were quite funny and talkative.

 The view from the Semeru volcano was fantastic.
 As there were no rice fields or tree-jungles in the near distance, it seemed like a surface of the moon.

 The view inside the volcano was like out of this world too.
-This was my first time on a volcano, and it is a bit more scary than the regular mountains.
+This was my first time on a volcano, and it is a bit scarier than the regular mountains.